Deployed quantum key distribution network: further, longer and more users: Experimental setup

-Once separated, photons from a correlated DWDM pair are locally measured in one of two orthogonal basis (Z and X), corresponding to our observable (time and energy).
+Once separated, photons from a correlated DWDM pair are locally measured in one of two orthogonal bases (Z and X), corresponding to our observables (time and energy).
 In each of those, we can compute the QBER, which provides an indirect indication of the amount of information that an eavesdropper might have access to regarding the key.
 We define \textbf{the Z basis} as the time basis, in which each incoming photon can take one of two paths: short (\ket{s}) and long (\ket{l}), separated by a time delay $\tau$.
-This measure allows the generation of the sifted key by encoding a $0$ for each "short" detection, and $1$ for the "long". \textbf{The X basis} on the other hand does not generate bits for the secret key, but allows instead to ensure the security of the link.
-Each photon is sent through an actively unbalanced Mach-Zehnder interferometer (UMZI) with a Free Spectral Range (FSR) of $2.5$\,GHz in a deployed Franson configuration~\cite{franson1989bell} allowing to measure locally the superposed states \ket{+}=$\frac{1}{\sqrt{2}}$(\ket{s}+\ket{l}) and \ket{-}=$\frac{1}{\sqrt{2}}$(\ket{s}-\ket{l}).
+This measurement allows the generation of the sifted key by encoding a $0$ for each "short" detection, and $1$ for the "long". \textbf{The X basis} on the other hand does not generate bits for the secret key, but instead allows us to monitor the security of the link.

+Each photon is sent through an actively unbalanced Mach-Zehnder interferometer (UMZI) with a Free Spectral Range (FSR) of $2.5$\,GHz in a deployed Franson configuration~\cite{franson1989bell}, allowing us to measure locally the superposed states \ket{+}=$\frac{1}{\sqrt{2}}$(\ket{s}+\ket{l}) and \ket{-}=$\frac{1}{\sqrt{2}}$(\ket{s}-\ket{l}).
 However, to get an optimal measurement, the difference between the delay of each interferometer has to be much lower than the coherence time of the photons, given by the spectral bandwidth of our filters.
-In our implementation, the interferometers have a difference of $50$\,nm, while the coherence length of the photon is $\sim3$\,mm with the $100$\,GHz DWDM, allowing us to extract a min visibility of $99.7$\,\%.
+In our implementation, the interferometers have a difference of $50$\,nm, while the coherence length of the photons is $\sim$3\,mm with the $100$\,GHz DWDM, allowing us to extract a minimum visibility of $99.7$\,\%.

-All measurements are performed with superconducting nanowire single photon detectors (SNSPD) ID281, and the detection time are processed with time-to-digital converters (TDC - Swabian Instrument Timetagger Ultra) placed at each end stations, connected to rubidium atomic clocks (Spectratime LNRClock 1500) to improve the stability of their local time reference.
-Raw data extracted from the TDC are sent to our in-house post-processing software for real time secret keys generation.
+All measurements are performed with superconducting nanowire single-photon detectors (SNSPDs) ID281 from IdQuantique, and the detection times are processed with time-to-digital converters (TDCs - Swabian Instrument Timetagger Ultra) placed at each end station.
+Those time-taggers are connected to rubidium atomic clocks (Spectratime LNRClock 1500) to improve the stability of their local time references.
+Raw data extracted from the TDCs are sent to our in-house post-processing software for real-time secret-key generation.